LUXURY VINYL TILE & PLANK

 Can I use rugs or mats on my luxury vinyl floors?

 Yes, but make sure they are labeled “colorfast” by the manufacturer.
 You can use non-staining vinyl-backed mats or woven rugs.
 Rubber or latex-backed mats are not recommended because they can permanently discolor the floor.

-Installing luxury vinyl tile is complex and similar to installing natural stone or ceramic tile.
+Installing luxury vinyl tile & plank is complex and similar to installing natural stone or ceramic tile.
 For this reason, we recommend having it professionally installed.
-However, if you’re a skilled do-it-yourselfer with experience laying floors, you can DIY luxury vinyl tiles.
+However, if you’re a skilled do-it-yourselfer with experience laying floors, you can DIY luxury vinyl floors.
 Carefully read the manufacturer’s installation instructions and be sure the floor you’re laying over is dry, clean and flat.